Northern Allegany Observer

 Newspaper Project

+In March of 2006 a local volunteer began to copy the archived Northern Allegany Observernewspapers here at the museum.
 Copies of these are now available for the public to read for historical research or just for enjoyment.
-The years copied so far are all years ending with a 1, 6, 7, 8, 9,0 starting with 1888 up to the 1960's.
-The 1970's through the 1990's will be copied at a later date due to the condition of the older papers.
+The years copied so far are all years ending with a 1, 2, 3, 6, 7, 8, 9, and 0 starting with 1888 up to the 1960's.
+The 1970's through the 1990's will be copied at a later date.

 The copied newspapers were used to research the history of the Hume Baptist Church.
-As a result a very complete list of pastors was published in a commenorative book for the church's 175th anniversary in 2010.
+As a result a very complete list of pastors was published in a commemorative book for the church's 175th anniversary in 2010.

 This has been an exciting project and a huge undertaking to say the very least and would not have come as far as it has without the dedication of Nancy Gillette.